-- longer shelf life of perishable produce; - · increased biomass and seed yield; - · greater tolerance to environmental stresses, such as drought and soil salinity; - · greater tolerance to certain fungal and bacterial pathogens; - · more efficient use of fertilizer; and - · advancement to field trials in banana, lettuce, trees, and bedding plants.
+- longer shelf life of perishable produce; - increased biomass and seed yield; - greater tolerance to environmental stresses, such as drought and soil salinity; - greater tolerance to certain fungal and bacterial pathogens; - more efficient plant utilization of fertilizer; and - advancement to field trials in banana, lettuce, and trees.

-We have licensed this technology to various strategic partners and have entered into a joint venture, and we intend to continue to license this technology, as the opportunities present themselves, to additional strategic partners and/or enter into additional joint ventures.
+We have licensed this technology to various strategic partners and have entered into a joint venture.
+We may continue to license this technology, as the opportunities present themselves, to additional strategic partners and/or enter into additional joint ventures.
 Together with our commercial partners, we are currently working with lettuce, turfgrass, canola, corn, soybean, cotton, banana, alfalfa, rice and certain species of trees and bedding plants, and we have obtained proof of concept for enhanced post harvest shelf life, seed yield, biomass, and resistance to disease in several of these plant species.

 We have ongoing field trials of certain trees and bananas with our respective partners.
+The initial field trials conducted with ArborGen over a three year period in certain species of trees have concluded and the trees have been harvested for wood quality assessment.
+Preliminary data from our joint field trials show significantly enhanced growth rates in some of the trees relative to controls.
+Through these studies and further research and development, we have selected promising genetic lines which are now being prepared fro the field.

 The first and second round of banana field trials have shown that our technology extends the shelf life of banana fruit by 100%.
 In addition to the post harvest shelf life benefits, an additional field trial generated encouraging disease tolerance data, specific to Black Sigatoka (Black Leaf Streak Disease), for banana plants.
 Additional field trials for banana plants are ongoing for Black Sigatoka.

 Commercialization by our partners may require a combination of traits in a crop, such as both post harvest shelf life and disease resistance, or other traits.
 Our near-term research and development initiatives include modulating the expression of DHS and Factor 5A genes in these plants and propagation and then propagation and phenotype testing of such plants.